Greek Revival with Gothic Revival, Italianate elements

 Street named for Adoniram Judson, pioneer missionary trained at Andover Theological Seminary who was sent to India by American Board of Commissioners for Foreign Missions.
 Judson was later sent to Burma as representative of American Baptists.
 Road opened in the 1920s when the Leonard Wood house was moved from Bartlet Street in 1920's (Bessie Goldsmith).
 Bessie claims that Wood and the brick Brewster House were the only houses on street until early 1950's.

-This home was built on the northeast corner lot of the present Cochran Chapel at Phillips Academy.
+This home was originally built on the northeast corner lot of the present Cochran Chapel at Phillips Academy.
 The house faced Bartlet St. and was located at the corner of Wheeler St. The home was sited behind the former Headmaster's residence "Samaritan House" at 2 Chapel Ave. now the site of Cochran Chapel.
 In 1900 the Parker property was numbered #79 Bartlet and the Eaton - French house on the opposite corner was #77.
 When Bartlet St. was renumbered Eaton - French House was given the number 79 Bartlet.

 Leonard A. Woods was b. on June 19, 1774 in Princeton, MA, son of Samuel & Abigail Whitney (Underwood) Woods.
 Leonard graduated from Harvard Divinity College in 1796 and was ordained in West Newbury, MA in 1798.
 He married in October 1799 to Abigail Wheeler b.
 Feb.
 29, 1776 at Harvard, MA, daughter of Joseph & Mary (Greenleaf) Wheeler.